 3 Credit Cards to Improve Your Credit

-If you already have a credit score but you need to give those number a pump, these credit cards will help you improve your score over time.
+If you already have a credit score but you need to give those numbers a pump, these credit cards will help you improve your score over time.

 One of the perks of this card is that it tops the list of easy online approval, which will make people with a not so strong credit score very happy.
-It does charges an annual fee of $39 but beside that you won’t have to make monthly payments for maintenance or application fees.
+It does charges an annual fee of $39 but besides that, you won’t have to make monthly payments for maintenance or application fees.

 The card they offer has a variable 25.99% APR, and even though it has a low credit limit, you can increase it after you’ve proved a responsible use.

-People with average credit score will find this card a great option to improve their numbers.
-And, as its name says, you win rewards with your shopping which you can use later for cash back (1.5% for each purchase), online shopping and more.
+People with an average credit score will find this card a great option to improve their numbers.
+And, as its name says, you win rewards with your shopping which you can use later for cash back (1.5% for each purchase), online shopping, and more.

 This card’s APR is 26.99% and you pay a $39 annual fee, but the benefits can make it up for it: travel accident insurance, extended warranties, secondary auto rental, concierge service 24/7, and others.

-If you are a business owner with average credit score, this is a great card for you.
-It will be much easier to qualify for this card than the top level business credit cards and it will help your score.
+If you are a business owner with an average credit score, this is a great card for you.
+It will be much easier to qualify for this card than the top-level business credit cards and it will help your score.
 Plus, you’ll get some rewards like the 1% of every dollar you spend.